 - Proposed projects must be interreligious, or relevant to interreligious work.
 Projects that address both Judaism and Islam will be given priority.

-The deadline for 2023 is Monday, April 3rd and proposals should be sent to Madrasa-Midrasha Program Director Dr. Mahjabeen Dhala (email@example.com).
+The deadline for 2023 has been extended and is now April 15th and proposals should be sent to Madrasa-Midrasha Program Director Dr. Mahjabeen Dhala (firstname.lastname@example.org).

 Women Standing Up and Standing Out: An Examination of the Female Impact in Judaism and Islam

 When looking at Abrahamic religions, our society places Judaism and Islam on opposite ends of the spectrum.
 By looking at how women played a significant role in the formation of these religions, my research will show how Judaism and Islam are more similar than different.
 I will examine the social structure of women, the impact that women from other lands contributed to the growth of the religions, the morality of their stories and the impact they made within the religious community to show that not all women were subjected to male rule (qawwamun), and that there were those who sometimes spoke out against it.
 Through sharing these women’s stories, I will highlight their devotion to God (HaShem /Allah) and how they are remembered.
 A close examination of women’s roles within these religious traditions will reveal that women had a bigger role than previously acknowledged.

 Raya Hazini holds a BA in Religious Studies from CSU Sacramento and an MA in Religious Studies from Cardinal Stritch University.
 Her personal religious ancestry comes from Judaism, Catholicism, Protestantism, and Islam and five generations ago her family became part of the Bahá’í Faith.
 As a fifth generation Bahá’í, she wants to honor her ancestry through her work.
 Born and raised in California, Raya loves to be outdoors on her paddle board.